sshahriyar/totalads/README.md

 If you imported the *.help plugins (which contain the user and developer guides), you might notice warnings in these plugins because of missing files.
 It is because the documentation plugins need to be built using a separate component.
 If you do not care for the documentation, you can ignore those warnings, or even remove those plugins from your workspace.

-On the other hand, if you want to build or work on the documentation (which you should do if you add user-visible features!), here is how to build it.
+On the other hand, if you want to build or work on the documentation, here is how to build it.

 Click on one of the *.help projects